This article was updated on November 30th, 2023

 Stress can manifest as panting in dogs and must be appropriately managed.
 An old dog panting and pacing at night can be suffering from anxiety.

-Create a calming environment
+1. Create a calming environment

-Reduce stress and anxiety by consciously creating a calming environment.
-Senior dogs’ needs change as they get older, and you must adjust accordingly to keep them as comfortable and relaxed as possible.
-If your senior dog is the anxious type, be sure to give him a safe space to retreat to when anxious or stressed.
+“Senior dogs’ needs change as they get older, and you must adjust accordingly to keep them as comfortable and relaxed as possible.
+If your senior dog is the anxious type, be sure to give them a safe space to retreat to when anxious or stressed.”

-Make sure your dog isn’t hot
+2. Make sure your dog isn’t hot

 You can further reduce the risk of heatstroke by giving your old dog an ice cube with their favorite treat inside, a damp towel to lay on, and access to cool water.

-While panting is perfectly normal when Fido is hot or exhausted, excessive panting at night when he is not active can be a cause for concern.
-However, if that doesn’t seem to be the reason, he might have an underlying medical condition.
-Take him to the vet for an accurate diagnosis and start the treatment immediately.
+While panting is perfectly normal when a dog is hot or exhausted, excessive panting at night when they are not active can be a cause for concern.
+However, if that doesn’t seem to be the reason, they might have an underlying medical condition.
+Take them to the vet for an accurate diagnosis and start the treatment immediately.